Dhruv54/Exchange-Online-system/README.md

-# Eos.com
+# Exchange Online System

 # Getting Started

-First clone the repository from Github and switch to the new directory:
+How you clone the repository from Github and switch to the new directory:

     $ git clone git@github.com/USERNAME/{{ project_name }}.git
     $ cd {{ project_name }}